Skill3t/Substationfinder/README.md

 - start with **python main.py**

 ## known issues
 Some Substations are not in the Database for instance Knapsack.
-Feel free to add them to the Wikipedia Some locations are not that accurate.
+Feel free to add them to the Wikipedia.
+Some locations are not that accurate.

 ## Requirements